Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 For hundreds of years, silver was mined in the Sala Silver Mine.
 The precious metal was essential to the crown because it was mainly used for coins.

-Mine visits, planned or through group bookings, are offered throughout the year for individuals and companies.
+Mine visits, whether planned or through group bookings, are offered throughout the year for individuals and companies.

 Who has not dreamed of living in a tree house high up in the trees with stunning forest views?